krishNA2000000/C-Programs/README.md

     return 0;
 }
+Input and Output:

+scanf() is used to take user input (price values).

+printf() is used to display formatted output.

+Data Types:

+float is used to store decimal values (e.g., 16.75, 15.00).

+Formatting Output:

+%.2f ensures prices are shown with exactly two digits after the decimal point.

+\t is used to insert horizontal tabs for aligning text.

+String Formatting:

+Labels like "Rice" and "Sugar" are manually printed for clarity in the list.

+User Interaction:

+The program interacts with the user by asking for input, which makes it dynamic.

+Simple Structured Programming:

+A clear sequence of input → processing → output is followed.

+(or)

+modified version of the program with hardcoded prices (as per the original question's example):
+#include <stdio.h>

+int main() {
+    float rice_price = 16.75;
+    float sugar_price = 15.00;

+    printf("\n*** List of Items ***\n");
+    printf("Item\t\tPrice\n");
+    printf("Rice\t\tRs.%.2f\n", rice_price);
+    printf("Sugar\t\tRs.%.2f\n", sugar_price);

+    return 0;
+}

 //write c program to count and print the number of negative and positive numbers in a given set of numbers.
 Test your program with a suitable set of numbers.
 Use Scanf to read the numbers.
 Reading should be terminated when the value 0 is encountered
 #include <stdio.h>